Indonesian National Revolution: Communist and Islamist insurgencies

-On 18 September 1948 an 'Indonesian Soviet Republic' was declared in Madiun, east of Yogyakarta, by members of the PKI and the Indonesian Socialist Party (PSI).
+On 18 September 1948, an 'Indonesian Soviet Republic' was declared in Madiun, east of Yogyakarta, by members of the PKI and the Indonesian Socialist Party (PSI).
 Judging the time right for a proletarian uprising, they intended it to be a rallying point for revolt against "Sukarno-Hatta, the slaves of the Japanese and America".
 Madiun however was won back by Republican forces within a few weeks and the insurgency leader, Musso, killed.
 Ario Soerjo, the governor of East Java, as well as several police officers and religious leaders, were killed by the rebels.
 This ended a distraction for the revolution, and it turned vague American sympathies based on anti-colonial sentiments into diplomatic support.
 Internationally, the Republic was now seen as being staunchly anti-communist and a potential ally in the emerging global Cold War between the American-led 'free world' and the Soviet-led bloc.

-Members of the Republican Army who had come from Indonesian Hizbullah felt betrayed by the Indonesian Government for ratifying the Renville Agreement – therefore recognising many areas behind the van Mook Line as de jure Dutch.
+Members of the Republican Army who had come from Islamic militias Hizbullah and Sabilillah felt betrayed by the Indonesian Government for ratifying the Renville Agreement – therefore recognising many areas behind the van Mook Line as de jure Dutch.
 In May 1948, they declared a break-away regime, the Negara Islam Indonesia (Indonesian Islamic State), better known as Darul Islam.
-Led by an Islamic mystic, Sekarmadji Maridjan Kartosuwirjo, Darul Islam sought to establish Indonesia as an Islamic theocracy.
+Led by an Islamic mystic, Sekarmadji Maridjan Kartosoewirjo, Darul Islam sought to establish Indonesia as an Islamic theocracy.
 At the time, the Republican Government did not respond, as they were focused on the threat from the Dutch.
-Some leaders of Masjumi sympathised with the rebellion.
+Some leaders of Masjumi sympathized with the rebellion.
 After the Republic regained all territories in 1950, the government took the Darul Islam threat seriously, especially after some provinces declared that they had joined Darul Islam.
 The last group of rebels was put down in 1962.